Nancy Ajram: 2011–2014: Super Nancy, Arab Idol and Nancy 8

 In August 2011, Nissan chose Ajram to be the official ambassador in the Middle East and North Africa.
 On September 7, Ajram officially launched the all-new 2012 Nissan Micra at a special press conference in Lebanon.

 On January 6, 2012, it was officially announced that Ajram won her second World Music Award as the World's Best-Selling Middle Eastern Artist for Nancy 7 album sales in 2011.

 On September 13, 2012, Ajram released her second album dedicated to children, entitled Super Nancy with the lead single "Ya Banat".
 By the end of the moth, Anlene named Ajram their new regional Ambassador for the fortified adult milk brand.
 The commercial was filmed in August with Lebanese born American director Oliver Ojeil in Beirut.
-In a press conference held in Dubai on October 20, Ajram stated that she will help raise awareness of osteoporosis and bone health amongst women in the Middle East.
+In a press conference held in Dubai on October 20, Ajram stated that she will help raise awareness of osteoporosis and bone health among women in the Middle East.
 A month later, it was officially announced in that Ajram joined the second season of the popular talent show Arab Idol, joining fellow judges Lebanese singer Ragheb Alama, Emirati singer Ahlam and Egyptian record producer Hassan El Shafei.
 After many delays, Ajram finally released her eighth full-length studio album entitled Nancy 8 on March 21, 2014, which has been highly anticipated by fans for almost four years.
 The album's lead single, "Ma Tegi Hena", was well received by music critics who compared it to "Akhasmak Ah," Ajram's breakthrough hit single.
 Two months later, Ajram received her third World Music Award as the best-selling Middle Eastern artist on May 27, 2014, in Monte Carlo, Monaco.

 In September 2014, Ajram returned as a judge on the third season of Arab Idol.
 Three of the four judges, including her, returned with Ragheb Alama being replaced, after two consecutive seasons, by another well-known Lebanese singer, Wael Kfoury.
 A month later, October 2, 2014, Huawei announced Ajram as its Middle East and North Africa Brand Ambassador at the launch of the Ascend Mate 7 smartphone in Dubai.
-A day before, the TV commercial came out on Ajram's official Facebook page featured her hit "Nam Bi Albi" from Nancy 8 album, which was filmed with Lebanese director Said El Marouk and produced by Oliver Ojeil under the label of his production company Chiaroscuro Films.
-48 hours later, the TVC reached 1 Million views.
+A day before, the TV commercial came out on Ajram's official Facebook page, featuring her hit "Nam Bi Albi" from Nancy 8 album, which was filmed with Lebanese director Said El Marouk and produced by Oliver Ojeil under the label of his production company Chiaroscuro Films.
+48 hours later, the music video reached 1 million views.